Nightmare

 Is dreaming about overwhelm a bad sign?

-Dreams of overwhelm are not inherently negative; they often reflect stress or emotional burdens that may need attention.
-Rather than a bad omen, they can serve as a prompt for self-reflection and growth.
+Dreams of overwhelm are not inherently bad; they often signal underlying stress or emotional challenges that need attention.

 02